mescourrou/simba/README.md

 `pip install maturin`
 3) To build the bindings, use `maturin develop`.
 It needs to be run in the virtualenv
 4) To test that the package was built successfully, you can import it in python: `python -m turtlebot_simulator`

+### Waiting for PyO3
+Python bindings are almost set for state estimators.
+However, the Python GIL locks with turtles threads.
+I wait for the PyO3 community to implement sub interpreters to fix that (see [Issue 576](https://github.com/PyO3/pyo3/issues/576)).